 - Speeding Up Your WordPress Site Is An Ongoing Process

 Why Does WordPress Site Speed Matter?

-Site speed is critical to the success of your WordPress website.
+WordPress site speed matters because it is critical to the success of your WordPress website.
 Faster website performance means you’ll do better in search engines, keep visitors engaged, encourage repeat visits, and enjoy higher conversion rates.